Chuuk Travel Guide

-The restaurant at Truk Stop Hotel is very popular, with a good selection of food and drinks and always a good ambiance.
+The restaurant at Truk Stop Hotel is very popular, with a good selection of food and drinks and always a good ambience.
 There’s a restaurant at the Blue Lagoon Resort (the only dining option at this end of the island) and at High Tide Hotel.

-Some nationalities require visas for the Micronesia – check your visa requirements prior to arrival.
+Some nationalities require visas for the Federated States of Micronesia – check your visa requirements prior to arrival.

 Flights to Chuuk arrive at Chuuk International Airport on the island of Weno.
 This sleepy airport is a short walk from the downtown area and several hotels.
 For more details on UA154 and Chuuk Airport, refer to my Central Pacific Island Hopping blog.

 The following airlines provide connections to/from Chuuk:

-- Air Niugini – flights to Pohnpei and Port Moresby with connections onto Australia and other destinations.
+- Air Niugini – flights to Pohnpei and Port Moresby (with connections onto Australia, Singapore and Manila).

 - United Airlines – flights to Guam, Honolulu, Kosrae, Kwajalein, Majuro, Pohnpei

 There are no public buses on Weno.

 Taxi’s on Weno cost between $1 to $2 depending on distance travelled.
 The distance from the airport to the Blue Lagoon resort (one end of the island to the other) is about 5 miles.

 The Level 5 Hotel offers expensive (US$70 per day) car rental but there’s no need to hire a car on an island with one short road, which is covered by frequent (and cheap) shared taxis.